Cost of Poor Quality (COPQ): Meaning, Formula & Examples

 How to calculate COPQ?

-The cost of poor quality will be calculated by capturing various costs associated with internal and external failure costs.
+The cost of poor quality will be calculated by capturing various internal and external failure costs.
 COPQ will normally be represented as % age of sales.

-COPQ% = (Total cost of Poor Quality/ Net sale of the month) x 100
+COPQ% = (Total cost of Poor Quality/ Net sales of the month) x 100

 where total cost includes internal failure costs and external failure costs.